-Tried and tested, the AeroPress Coffee Maker is one of the most versatile coffee brewers currently on the market.
+Tried and tested, the AeroPress Coffee Maker is one of the most versatile coffee makers currently on the market.
 It has the ability to brew hundreds of delicious recipes - so much so that there is now a World AeroPress Championship!

 The nature of the AeroPress allows for tasty coffee to be brewed wherever you choose, whether that be that on top of a mountain, or an overnight stay in a hotel that you know is going to serve you mediocre coffee at the buffet breakfast… There's also the AeroPress Go, a smaller version of the brewer which is perfect for travelling.

 Invented by Aerobie’s star engineer Alan Adler, the AeroPress was invented to brew espresso-style coffee without shelling out a fortune on a fancy coffee machine.
 In practice, AeroPress espresso is a bit of a myth, as you won't be able to replicate the high pressure that a traditional espresso machine creates.

 Instead, the AeroPress has been adopted by the specialty coffee community as a way to brew clean and tasty immersion brews in multiple different ways.
 If you've not brewed AeroPress coffee before, it's got all the clean body of a pourover coffee thanks to the paper filter, with the immersion and ease of use of a French Press.

 So, if you are looking for a brewer to add to your coffee corner or just starting out on your coffee journey, the AeroPress Coffee Maker is a great no-fuss option.
 You'll be brewing great coffee with little hassle, minimum spend, and it's a brewer that all of us at Rounton Coffee would highly recommend (especially for gifts)!
 When it comes to brewing recipes, you are literally spoiled for choice but as a starting point, this is the way we like to brew with the AeroPress at The Granary.